SSO Configuration

 The important configuration data to take into account is:

-- servicePrincipal that is the service previusly created at the server: HTTP/tomcat.example.org@EXAMPLE.COM
+• servicePrincipal that is the service previously created on the server: HTTP/tomcat.example.org@EXAMPLE.COM

-- keyTabLocation: that is the location inside the file system of the linux machine of the keytab file created in the Active directory server. ( It is possible to use classpath: but is preferable use file:)
+• keyTabLocation: that is the location in the file system of the Linux machine of the keytab file created on the Active Directory server.
+(It is possible to use classpath:, but it is preferable to use file:)

 Configure LDAP in OpenKM

-Once done the previously configurations, the Tomcat server can be start up.
-To allow user name and role to be available inside OpenKM, it is necessary to configurate LDAP.
-To do it, it's recomended to follow the steps of LDAP configuration parameters.
+Once the previous configurations are done, the Tomcat server can be started up.
+To allow user names and roles to be available inside OpenKM, it is necessary to configure LDAP.
+To do it, it is recommended to follow the steps of LDAP configuration parameters.

 Client browsers: